latest nhpb_banner 1__compressed2

 GRACE, or Grapevine Relief and Community Exchange, may offer low income families some or all of the following.
 Utility assistance, including gas, free fans, electric, and water bills.
 Food and clothing as well as holiday food baskets, Christmas toys, and school supplies may be distributed.
 Emergency rental help and gasoline vouchers may also be provided.
 Address is 610 Shady Brook Dr, Grapevine, Texas 76051.
 Call 817-488-7009

 Dallas County Veterans Service Office can help veterans and their immediate family members.
 Apply for rent help, mortgage, utilities, medical bills and prescriptions.
 Some programs are for the disabled too.
-Or learn about federal government resources for veterans.
+Or learn about federal government money issued for veterans.

 Both the city of Dallas as well as County is supported by dozens of local churches.
 They help Baptists, Catholics, Jewish, and others, no matter their religion.
 Assistance is also for non-English speakers and/or immigrants.
 Financial aid and material goods may be available, and find help from Dallas County churches.